Comcast/view-splunk-licenses/README.md

 - Admin access to Splunk

-Note This script will attempt to find your Splunk installation--but if it cannot, just set SPLUNK_HOME and that will be checked.
+Note This script will attempt to find your Splunk installation--but if it cannot, just set the environment variable SPLUNK_HOME and that will be checked.

 ## Usage